translate/pootle/docs/developers/releasing.rst

 #.
 Update ``pootle/locale/LINGUAS`` to list the languages we would like to
    ship.
 While we package all PO files, this is an indication of which ones we want packagers to use.
-The requirements is roughly 100% translated with no obvious variable errors. ::
+The requirement is roughly 100% translated with no obvious variable errors. ::

    .. code-block:: bash